 Learn more about screeds and trowels in our FAQ section below.

-- Concrete should be screed as soon as it is poured into the site.
-Typically, one operator is using a rake or shovel to spread the concrete into place, and another operator is using a screed to smooth the surface after them.
-The vibratory screed should be used slowly, so that every part of the concrete the screed is touching is vibrated and smooth.
-You will know the concrete is properly screed when there are no cracks or bumps and there is a shiny film of water on the top.
+Concrete should be screeded as soon as it is poured into the site.
+Typically, one operator is using a rake or shovel to spread the concrete into place and another operator is using a screed to smooth the surface after them.
+The vibratory screed should be used slowly, so that every part of the concrete is vibrated and smoothed.
+You will know the concrete is properly screeded when there are no cracks or bumps and there is a shiny film of water on the top.

 Troweling should be completed after the concrete has dried some.
 The shiny film of water will have evaporated and the concrete will be stiff enough to stand on, but the surface will still be soft and green.
 The walk-behind trowel can smooth large areas of concrete, such as garages, parking lots and construction sites.
 Hand trowels are better suited for smaller surfaces.

 While using a screed is a slow process, troweling with a power trowel can be completed quickly.
 The rotating blades will move fast, so you have to move somewhat quickly too, watching the concrete to make sure it is smooth before moving on.
 If the blades hit the concrete too much or if the blades are pitched at too much of an angle, you will leave ridges and bumps that will have to be troweled again or fixed later with a grinder.